Oel-Estrada/sitemap-detector/README.md

 - The extension limits the preview to the first 20 sitemap entries to keep the UI responsive
 - Parsing is done with a simple text-based extractor (works for well-formed sitemaps).
 Very large or non-standard sitemap formats may not parse correctly.

+## Cross-browser compatibility

+- Manifest: This extension uses Manifest V3 which is supported by Chromium-based browsers (Chrome, Edge, Brave, Opera).
+Firefox has added MV3 support in recent versions but there are behavioral differences; the project includes a minimal `browser_specific_settings` entry to help Firefox identify the add-on and require a recent Gecko version.
+- Firefox install: to load temporarily for testing open `about:debugging#/runtime/this-firefox`, click "Load Temporary Add-on" and select the `manifest.json` file from this project.
+Use Firefox 109+ for better MV3 service worker support.
+- Chrome/Edge install: open `chrome://extensions/` (or `edge://extensions/`), enable Developer mode, click "Load unpacked" and select this project folder.

+## CORS and sitemap fetching

+- The background service worker performs `HEAD` and `GET` requests to common sitemap locations.
+Some sites explicitly block cross-origin requests to their sitemap files with CORS restrictions.
+When that happens the extension cannot read the sitemap from the service worker directly.
+- Recommended fallback (not implemented by default): perform the fetch from the page context using `scripting.executeScript` (or a content script) so the request originates from the page's origin; the page can then relay the sitemap contents back to the service worker.
+This approach is more complex and was left as an optional enhancement to preserve user privacy and code simplicity.
+- Avoid using third-party proxies to bypass CORS in production because it exposes the user's browsing target and content to the proxy provider.

 ## Permissions

 - `activeTab` — to read the active tab URL